Grammar Translation Method

 - Leaners can develop their reading and writing skills but fail to communicate with the real world.

-Although the Grammar Translation Method has some limitation but the learners get a lot of benefits to develop their skills in their targeted language.
+Although the Grammar Translation Method has some limitation the learners get a lot of benefits to develop their skills in their targeted language.
 The teachers also get the opportunity to teach a huge number of students in the classroom and they don’t need to give more efforts to take the class.
 Further, it helps the students to develop their mental and intellectual abilities.